-■ Line 31.
-Refundable Credits - Enter the total available refundable credits from Schedule CR, line 54.
-To determine if the corporation qualifies for any credits, see Publication 123, Business Tax Incentives for 2012 (available on the Department of Revenue's web site at revenue.wi.gov, under the "Publications" link).
+■ Line 27.
+Refundable Credits - Enter the total available refundable credits from Schedule CR.
+To determine if the corporation qualifies for any credits, see Publication 123, Business Tax Incentives (available on the Department of Revenue's web site at revenue.wi.gov/html/taxpubs.html, under the "Publications" link).